UPPS 05.04.03 - Emergency Operations

 The director of UPD will serve as the Director of Emergency Operations (DEO), as appointed by the president.
-The Emergency Management coordinator (EMC) will assist the director of Emergency Operations.
+The EM coordinator (EMC) will assist the director of Emergency Operations.
 In the director of UPD’s absence, the president will authorize the senior police officer on duty to perform the director’s duties.

-The director of Emergency Operations or EMC will implement NIMS to manage all resource utilization throughout the emergency.
+The director of Emergency Operations or the EMC will implement NIMS to manage all resource utilization throughout the emergency.

-The director of Emergency Operations has the authority to utilize Texas State University property and may commit university resources to assist in emergency operations, including those occurring off-campus.
+The director of Emergency Operations has the authority to utilize Texas State property and may commit university resources to assist in emergency operations, including those occurring off-campus.

-The director of Emergency Operations and the EMC will direct the university emergency operations when the Emergency Operations Plan is activated.
+The director of Emergency Operations and the EMC will direct the university emergency operations when the Disaster or Emergency Operations Plan is activated.

-Upon receipt of information that an emergency has occurred, is imminent, or threatening, the director of UPD or the senior police officer on duty will notify the vice president for Student Affairs and make a recommendation regarding activation of the Emergency Operations Plan.
+Upon receipt of information that an emergency has occurred, is imminent, or threatening, the director of UPD or the senior police officer on duty will notify the vice president for Finance and Support Services (VPFSS) and make a recommendation regarding activation of the Disaster or Emergency Operations Plan.

-Upon notification that a decision has been made to activate the Emergency Operations Plan, the director of UPD or the senior police officer on duty will notify, or cause to be notified, the vice president for Student Affairs, who will then notify the other appropriate executive staff.
+Upon notification that a decision has been made to activate the Disaster or Emergency Operations Plan, the director of UPD or the senior police officer on duty will notify, or cause to be notified, the VPFSS, who will then notify the other appropriate executive staff.

 The DEO will test university emergency notification systems as outlined in Testing of Emergency Notification System, and maintain documentation of the tests as required by law.